Maps

 Day of Defeat

 All throughout college I had been doing level design in my free team.
 I had worked on levels for Counter-Strike and various other Half-Life mods until the release of Day of Defeat.
 Day of Defeat was so much fun that I had to make a level, or two, for it.
 I released a few levels for it but it was not until I began work on dod_zalec that I was informed by some of the Day of Defeat team that there was a possibility of having my level in a future release.
+I worked hard on that level and participated in almost daily playtests with other members of the team.
+We wrapped up in January 2003 and most of the team met up at E3 later that year to celebrate our release.

 << view more >>